George Anne Bellamy: Career

-Bellamy was known for being very strong willed and some suggested that her determination contributed to her success as much as her acting abilities.
-One such example was when Miss Wilford was cast as Cordelia.
+Bellamy was known for being very strong willed, and some suggested that her determination contributed to her success as much as her acting abilities.
+One such example was the casting of Miss Wilford as Cordelia.
 Bellamy, unhappy with this decision, decided to take matters into her own hands and created and distributed hand-out sheets to the audience, stating that the role had been taken from her the night before.
-Aware that Miss Wilford had previously not been well received in this particular role, she put onto the hand-out that should the audience prefer, she would be ready to step into the role.
+Aware that Miss Wilford had previously not been well received in this role, she said that, should the audience prefer, she would be ready to step into the part.
 As the curtain rose, the audience called so loudly for Bellamy that Wilford had no choice but to hand over the role.